Reasons To Strive For Financial Independence And What It Feels Like

 As an adult, the feeling of being financially independent is similar to when you get into your college of choice or land your first job.
 Do you remember turning 21 and feeling so thrilled you could legally drink at the bars for the first time?
 Those were the good old days.

 Technically, I've been financially independent since 2009 when I realized my passive income could cover all expenses.
+This is the one definition of FIRE I believe in.
 At the time, my taxable investments and real estate portfolio were generating about $50,000 a year.

 My career and my wife's careers were both starting to take off until the recession hit.
-I decided to work three more years to feel more secure.
+I decided to work three-and-a-half more years to feel more secure.
+We also started thinking about having kids.

 Surviving Recessions

 There was one point during the 2008-2009 recession, however, where I thought I'd have to start all over if things continued to worsen.
-Thankfully, the world didn't end just like the world won't end today.
+I had lost 35 – 40 percent of my net worth in just six months and there didn't seem to be a bottom at the time.
+Thankfully, the world didn't end just like the world didn't end after the pandemic hit.

 Back in 2009, financial firms actually raised base salaries by ~70%.
 I was shocked when my base salary jumped from $150,000 to $250,000.
 The purpose was to comply with the government's desire to lower year-end bonuses.

 Ironically, the government enabled finance workers to live more freely with higher cash flow.
-Those smart enough to negotiate a severance when thy departed received much higher severance packages.
+Those smart enough to negotiate a severance when thy departed received much higher severance packages as a result.
 The reason?
-A severance is based off base income, not a bonus.
+A severance is based off your salary, not a bonus.

 Usually, when you have more money you tend to worry less about running out of money.
 However, there is certainly a truth to the saying, “more money, more problems.”
-Your worries tend to just overflow to something else, like your health or your parents.
+Your worries tend to just overflow to something else, like your health, your children, or your parents.

 When we are younger, we tend to believe we are more invincible.
 We think we know more than we really do.
-I see this truth more clearly now at 43 years old.
+I see this truth more clearly now as a middle-aged man.

-In 1Q2020, my net worth fell about 6% from its peak.
+In 1Q2020, my net worth fell about 6% from its peak due to the pandemic-induced panic.
 It still felt like a huge punch in the gut because the absolute dollar amount was much larger than when I lost money during the 2008-2009 global financial crisis.

-However, my worry was lower this time because my net worth is more diversified and more defensive.
-Further, after 12 years of operation, Financial Samurai has turned into a steady income source that cannot be shut down.
-Thankfully, real estate held up and stocks roared to all-time highs.
+However, my worry was lower this time because my net worth was more diversified and more defensive.
+Further, after almost 12 years of operation back then, Financial Samurai could not be shut down.

 Sacrificing and hustling when you still have the energy is worth it.
 Waking up a couple hours earlier to work on a new income source is privilege.
 Adopting an abundance mindset will make you richer than if you adopt a welfare mindset.

 If you are torn between being an optimist or a pessimist, choose optimism!
-If you're annoyed that the world isn't fair, too bad.
+If you're annoyed the world isn't fair, you will only drag yourself down.
 Control what you can control in order to get what you want.

 Reasons To Strive For Financial Independence

-To provide some motivation during this uncertain time, here are some reasons why you should strive for financial independence.
-I'll also share with being financially independent feels like.
+To provide some motivation, here are some reasons why you should strive for financial independence.

 1) People don't piss you off as much anymore.